najnesnaj/pinetime-zephyr/manual/installation.rst

              cd zephyrproject
              west update

-      you should to this :
+      you should do this :
               cd ~
               mkdir work
               cd work